RankRecon User Guide

 info

-Increase this for sites with client-side rendering (React, Vue, Angular).
-Decrease for faster processing on static sites.
+Increase this delay for sites that use client-side rendering (React, Vue, Angular, etc.).

 Keep tabs open after scraping

 When enabled, the tabs RankRecon opens remain open after scraping completes.
-Useful for manual review or debugging.
+Useful for manual review or debugging, but be careful if you're processing multiple SERP pages - you're going to have a lot of open tabs!

 Advanced Settings